GulgDev/SigmaScript/README.md

 x();
 print x;
 ```
 Thus, you can't use callbacks as functions can't be passed as arguments to other functions.
-But you can use the `fn` lib or lambda functions.
+But you can use lambda functions.

 ### Lambda functions
-Lambda functions are function expressions that behave like wrapped functions:
+Lambda functions are function expressions that can be stored in variables and passed as arguments:
 ```ss
 use fn;